Rob Elliot

-Robert Elliot (born 30 April 1986) is a professional footballer who plays as a goalkeeper.
-He was most recently the head coach of EFL League One side Crawley Town.
-Elliot also played for the Republic of Ireland national team.
+Robert Elliot (born 30 April 1986) is a professional football manager and former player who played as a goalkeeper.
+He is the current head coach of club Carlisle United.

 Elliot began his career with Erith Town, before joining Charlton Athletic's academy side.
 Whilst at Charlton, he was sent out on loan to Bishop's Stortford and Notts County, and also spent two loan spells at Accrington Stanley, where he was nicknamed "The Dilsh".
 He would then go on to be Charlton's first choice goalkeeper for a number of seasons, until he joined Newcastle United on transfer deadline day in the summer of 2011.
 Signed mainly as a back-up to Tim Krul, he featured for the club sporadically, but became first choice in the 2015–16 season after Krul suffered a season-ending injury.

 Through the origins of his father's family, Elliot became eligible to represent the Republic of Ireland national football team, and was first called up in 2013, making his debut the following year.
 Elliot retired from the first team in 2017.

-In June 2020 Elliot was released by Newcastle United after nine years.
+In June 2020, Elliot was released by Newcastle United after nine years.
 In January 2021, Elliot signed for Watford until the end of the 2020–21 season.
 In June 2021, Elliot signed a new 2-year contract with Watford.
+Following this, he joined National League side Gateshead as the club's Technical Director whilst also being registered as a player.
+He became Gateshead's first-team manager in 2023.